Seizure disorder - InDepth; Epileptic - epilepsy - InDepth

 Ezogabine (Potiga), a potassium channel opener, is approved for treatment of partial seizures in adults.
 Ezogabine is used as an add-on (adjunctive) medication.
 Its most serious side effect is urinary retention.
 People who take this drug should be monitored for symptoms such as difficulty initiating urination, weak urine stream, or painful urination.

-Other side effects may include coordination problems, memory problems, fatigue, dizziness, and double vision.
+Other side effects may include coordination problems, memory problems, suicidal thoughts and behavior, fatigue, dizziness, and double vision.
 In 2013, the FDA warned that this drug may cause retina abnormalities, vision loss, and skin discoloration.

-Perampanel (Fycompa) is approved as add-on treatment for partial onset seizures in people age 12 years and older.
+Perampanel (Fycompa) is approved as add-on treatment for focal onset seizures with or without secondary generalization in people age 12 years and older.
 Perampanel is the first in a new class of AEDs for uncontrolled partial epilepsy.
 It targets the AMPA glutamate receptor, which is involved in seizure activity.
+Recent studies indicate it may also be useful in the treatment of generalized tonic-clonic seizures.

 Perampanel is taken as a once-daily tablet.
 Common side effects may include dizziness, drowsiness, and fatigue.
 Perampanel also has a boxed warning to alert about potential risks of serious mood changes and mental disturbances including irritability, aggression, anxiety, and violent thoughts or behaviors.

-Felbamate (Felbatol): is an effective antiseizure drug.
+An effective antiseizure drug.
 However, due to reports of deaths from liver failure and from a serious blood condition called aplastic anemia, felbamate is recommended only under certain circumstances.
-They include severe epilepsy, such as Lennox-Gastaut syndrome, or as monotherapy for partial seizures in adults when other drugs fail.
+They include severe epilepsy, such as Lennox-Gastaut syndrome, or as monotherapy for partial seizures in adults when other drugs fail, and if the benefits of this treatment are considered greater than the substantial risk for very serious adverse reactions noted above.

-Vigabatrin (Sabril): has serious side effects, such as vision disturbances, and is generally prescribed only in specific cases.
+Vigabatrin has serious side effects, such as vision disturbances and vision loss, and is generally prescribed only in specific cases.
 It is sometimes given in low doses for children with Lennox-Gastaut syndrome.
 Vigabatrin is also prescribed as a low-dose oral solution to treat infantile spasms in children ages 1 month to 2 years.

 Surgery or surgically implanted neurostimulation devices may be options for people with difficult-to-treat epilepsy that cannot be controlled with medications.